CalebTPK/Mixed-Messages/README.md

 - **User Interaction:** Allow users to trigger the generation of a new monologue through prompts or buttons.
 - **Persistence:** Implement local storage or a backend server for saving and retrieving user preferences.

+## Advanced JavaScript Branch
+Check out the [advanced-javascript](https://github.com/CalebTPK/Mixed-Messages/tree/advanced-javascript) branch for a version that includes more advanced JavaScript concepts.

 ## Contributors

 [CalebTPK](https://github.com/CalebTPK)